Can I Update My Education Details with My Employer Before a Job Change?

 I have a query.

-I started my career after completing my UG in the year 2010 and worked in a company for 3+ years.
+I started my career after completing my UG in the year 2010 and worked in a company for over 3 years.
 In 2011, I enrolled in an executive MBA program.

 I had an arrear in the last semester, which I re-wrote and cleared in the following semester (December 2013).
 I finally received all my mark sheets and other degree documents (consolidated mark sheet, provisional certificate, etc.) by June - July 2014.